vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ```
 <!-- /* cSpell:enable */ -->

 The sample AKODeploymentConfig with sample values in place is as follows.
-You should add the respective NSX ALB label `type=shared-services` while deploying shared services cluster to enforce this network configuration.
+You must add the respective NSX ALB label `type=shared-services` while deploying shared services cluster to enforce this network configuration.

 * cloud: ​`sfo01w01vc01​`
 * service engine group: `sfo01m01segroup01`